mvdmio/Tailwind.NET/Readme.md

 This does the following:
 1. Creates a `<root>/Tailwind` folder with the following files:
-	1. `tailwind.config.js` with some default configuration.
-	2. `tailwind.input.css` with the basics to get tailwind running.
+	1. `tailwind.input.css` with the basics to get tailwind running.
 2. Adds build targets to your `.csproj` that automatically build the TailwindCSS input file

 ### Tailwind Functionality